eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 .. figure:: /rst/figures/screenshots/usage_example/dynamic_latency_configuration.png
     :align: center

-This chart will be updated each 5 seconds, displaying the data collected within the last 5 seconds by the monitor.
+This chart will be updated each 5 seconds, displaying the data collected by the monitor within the last 5 seconds.
 The axis are updated periodically, and so the zoom and chart move is not available in this kind of charts while running.
 For this propose, the *play/pause* button stops the axis to update, and so you could zoom and move along the chart.